 For many years, Ms. Stoner has felt a strong passion toward helping children and young teens, and this is reflected in her community involvement where she serves at her local church.

-NEW: Given the COVID-19 pandemic, we are providing psychology services online using a secure internet-based video program as well as by phone.
+NEW: Given the COVID-19 pandemic, in addition to providing in person appointments, we are providing psychology services online using a secure internet-based video program as well as by phone.
 We currently have no waitlist as we have expanded our hours to accommodate the increased demand in Mental Health Services.